 I hope that your garden preparations for the fall crops have been or are almost complete.
 It’s time to plant squash, beans, and okra from seeds.
-Fall plants should be here in the 3rd week of August.
+Fall plants should be here mid-August.
 Keep an eye on Facebook and we’ll let you know when they’re here.

 Of all the different things that we put in our vegetable gardens, none is more important than fertilizer.
 It is the food that grows the food.
 Because I grow my vegetables all-naturally I need to fertilize sooner and more often than synthetic gardeners do.
 In a perfect world, I add a bag or 2 of compost and my pre-plant fertilizer about three to four weeks before I plant.
-I tend to use either a 50-pound bag of Wells Brothers Dirt Diet (4-1-2) or a 40-pound bag of Medina (3-2-3).
-I added the entire bag to about 300 square feet of garden area.
+My choice of fertilizers runs between Wells Brothers Dirt Diet (4-1-2) or Medina (3-2-3).
+I will add between 30 and 40 pounds to about 200 square feet of garden area.

 Depending on the weather, this pre-plant fertilization lasts four to six weeks after planting.
 After that, I need to start fertilizing.
 Normally I change pre-plant fertilizer from season to season but it’s not necessary.